User Case: How Do I Move a Shared Folder to My Drive?

 Method 3: Google Drive Copy Shared Folder to My Drive by MultCloud

 Step 1.
 Go to the home page of MultCloud and register an account by email.
-You can also sign up for a temporary account by clicking "Guest Access" on the home page to experience the function first.

 Step 2.
 Click the "Add Cloud" button, select "Shared with me" and follow the prompts to grant MultCloud the right to access Google Drive.
 Then add My Drive (that is, Google Drive) in the same way.